BadDecisionsAlex/ThatsANiceRenderingDave/README.md

 ### Collision and Gravity System

 This system handles simple collision between particles and the boundries of the screen.
 To do this we use Verlet particles, which use a previous and current position in order to determine velocity.
-In order to determine collisions, the system will take a step, check if anything has gone out of bounds or crossed paths, and then adjust.
-This may result in multiple small steps per step in order to make sure the adjustments are correct and dont cause new conflicts.
-The gravity of the system is just a constant downward force on all the particles.
+In order to determine collisions, the system will take a step, check if anything has gone out of bounds or crossed paths.
+To test whether a particle is colliding with another particle the collision system uses a spatial data structure to find the particles that it could be colliding with.
+Using this spatial data structure increases performace of detecting collisions from polynomial to near linear time.
+The gravity of the system is just a constant downward force on all the particles and can be adjusted with easily with input variables.

 ![Collisions](./Collisions.png)